Leonardo Williams

 Leonardo Williams (born 1980 or 1981) is an American politician, restaurateur, and former educator.
 He has served as the mayor of Durham, North Carolina since December 4, 2023.
 Prior to his term as mayor, Williams was a member of the Durham City Council.
-He and his wife own multiple restaurants in Durham including the first full-service Zimbabwean restaurant in the United States.
+He and his wife, Zwelibanzi Moyo Williams, own multiple restaurants in Durham including the first full-service Zimbabwean restaurant in the United States.

 Early life and education

 Williams was born in 1980 or 1981.
 He grew up in Halifax County, North Carolina.
 His mother, Yolanda Bailey, served on the board of the North Carolina Teachers Association, the predecessor to the North Carolina Association of Educators.

 He graduated with a bachelor's degree in music education and education psychology and a master's degree in educational leadership from North Carolina Central University.
 While a student at Central, Williams served as the North Carolina Central Eagles drum major.

 Career

 Politics

 Williams served on the board of the Durham Association of Educators from 2008 to 2010.
 Although he described himself as a committed Democrat, he registered as an Independent during his time on the board so that Republicans would "pick up [his] calls."
+In 2020, he was active on the Biden presidential campaign and attended the presidential debate in Nashville, Tennessee as a special guest of Joe Biden.

 Williams represented Ward 3 as a member of the Durham City Council from 2021 to 2023.
 According to a story published by Indy Week, Williams and Mayor Elaine O'Neal were both allegedly punched by Councilwoman DeDreana Freeman on March 23, 2023, when trying to restrain her during an argument between Freeman and Mayor Pro Tempore Mark-Anthony Middleton in the council chambers.

 He won the 2023 Durham mayoral election and assumed office on December 4.
 He is one of the youngest mayors in Durham's history.
 He received endorsements from the People’s Alliance, the Durham Committee on the Affairs of Black People, and Friends of Durham PACs.

-He opted to run for re-election in 2025.
+Williams was reelected for a second two-year term in 2025.